-The Web service application takes the valid request and evaluates whether evidence of insurance can be verified for the date specified in the inquiry:
+The web service application evaluates whether evidence of insurance can be verified for the date specified in the inquiry:

-- The system evaluates whether the policy information provided in the verification request is present on the insurance carrier's database. - The system determines if minimum financial responsibility insurance was present and the policy was active on the requested verification confirmation date.
+- The system evaluates whether the policy information provided in the verification request is present on the insurance company's database. - The system determines financial responsibility compliance on the requested verification confirmation date.